The three Long brothers. John, Perry, and Patrick, together on rocks

 Peter Folger

-1617–1690 · Nantucket founder, interpreter of Wampanoag
+1617-1690 · Our 10th great-grandfather · Nantucket founder, Wampanoag interpreter

 Surveyor and schoolmaster who surveyed Nantucket between 1659 and 1662 and served as interpreter to the Wampanoag.
 Author of “A Looking Glass for the Times,” a 1676 verse petition on behalf of persecuted Quakers and Baptists.
 His daughter Abiah Folger was the mother of Benjamin Franklin; his son John Folger carries the direct line into the brothers’ maternal descent.

-Cousin: Benjamin Franklin (via Peter Folger)
+Cousin: Benjamin Franklin (via Abiah Folger)

 Benjamin Franklin